opendatacube/documentation/Components and Interfaces.md

   * how to add new ones
   * how to edit scope and interfaces

+* Community Modules
+  * components and modules that are not currently maintained.
+  * expectation that it will be brought back into main ODC repository.

 * Release management
   * how to coordinate releases of stable code
   * small sub-committee tasked to do the necessary checks and balances